testmycode/tmc-sandbox/README.markdown

 ## Compiling and running ##

+Install the following prerequisites:

+- `build-essential`
+- `squashfs-tools`
+- `multistrap`

+If you're on a Debian derivative, you may need to install Debian's archive key:

+    curl -L http://ftp-master.debian.org/archive-key-6.0.asc | sudo apt-key add -

+Now build with `sudo make`.
+Root access is needed by multistrap since it chroots.

-Build with `sudo make` and test with `./run-test-exercise.sh` or `./run-bash.sh`.
+You can test the sandbox with `./run-test-exercise.sh` or `./run-bash.sh` under `uml/`.

-You may need to download `http://ftp-master.debian.org/archive-key-6.0.asc` and `apt-key add` if running Ubuntu or similar.

 ## Options ##

-The sandbox is invoked by starting `linux.uml` with at least the following kernel parameters:
+The sandbox is invoked by starting `uml/linux.uml` with at least the following kernel parameters:

 - `initrd=initrd.img` - the initrd.
 - `ubdarc=rootfs.squashfs` - the rootfs (the `rc` meaning read-only shared).